 465. CHRISTIANITY IN COLONIAL AMERICA.
+The Pilgrims.
 Puritanism, its leaders and doctrines.
 Separatism.
-The Baptists, Presbyterians, Ouakers, Anglicans and other groups, Close study of Edwards and the Great Awakening and the rise of liberal thought.
-Elective, two hours, spring semester.
+Baptists, Presbyterians, Quakers, Anglicans, and other groups.
+Ministries of Cotton, the Mathers, Williams, Stoddard, and Whitefield.
+Edwards, the Great Awakening, and reactions.
+Decline of New England thought and rise of liberal thought.
+Colonial colleges.
+Elective, two hours, fall semester.
 Professor Dollar.

-466. AMERICAN CHRISTIANITY FROM 1800 TO 1914.
-Changes and growth of major Church bodies.
-Outstanding preachers and figures among Baptists, Presbyterians, and Methodists.
-New sects in their beginning and doctrinal views.
-New institutions and methods in study and spread of the Bible.
+466. AMERICAN CHRISTIANITY FROM 1783 TO 1890.
+Changes and growth of major church bodies.
+Outstanding preachers and leaders among Baptists, Methodists, and Presbyterians.
 Revivalism.
-Spread of liberal thought and tensions created thereby.
-Elective, two hours, fall semester.
+Theological education.
+The churches and slavery.
+Outstanding preachers.
+Unitarianism and Mormonism.
+The Oberlin theology.
+Taylorism.
+Influence of the Frontier.
+Elective, two hours, spring semester.
 Professor Dollar.

-467. CONTEMPORARY AMERICAN CHRISTIANITY.
+467. AMERICAN CHRISTIANITY FROM 1890 TO THE PRESENT.
 Developments within denominations.
 Interdenominationalism and independency.
 Fundamentalist-Modernist controversies.
-New groups, institutions and methods for Christian work, revivals, ecumenical movements.
+Social Gospel.
+Effects of big business, cities, and critical views.
+New groups, institutions and methods for Christian work.
+Revivalism.
+The ecumenical movements.
+National councils.
 Present day issues.
-Elective, two hours, spring semester, Professor Dollar.
+Offered any semester by arrangement with the professor.
+Elective, two hours.
+Professor Dollar.
+DALLAS THEOLOGICAL SEMINARY